 How To Apply

-Applicants must submit the following information in writing by December 31 for fellowships beginning the following July 1:
+Applicants must submit the following information in writing by by the deadline for applications for the fellowships:

 - A statement of no more than 1,500 words describing their proposed research project including its current status and broader significance;